ThisIsSidam/breakpoint/README.md

   I can and may add support for more apps.
 You are also free to fork or raise a pull request for any support you want.

 - 🎯 **Single-Short Viewing Mode**
-  Watch one short at a time—Scroll Guard will block additional scrolling and prevent endless content feeds from taking over.
+  Watch one short at a time—Descroll will block additional scrolling and prevent endless content feeds from taking over.

 - ⏳ **Custom Limits**
   Set time-based or scroll-based limits to guide intentional usage and build healthier habits.
 (Thinking about this)